-Major: General Business Degree Awarded: Master of Business Administration (MBA) Calendar Type: Quarter Minimum Required Credits: 49.0 Classification of Instructional Programs (CIP) code: 52.0201 Standard Occupational Classification (SOC) code: 11-1021
+Major: General Business

+Classification of Instructional Programs (CIP) code: 52.0201 Standard Occupational Classification (SOC) code: 11-1021

 The MBA degree with a concentration in general business equips students with a thorough understanding of theory and practice in the fundamental areas of business, such as accounting, economics, finance, management and marketing.
 This concentration is intended for business students who wish to gain breadth within their graduate studies.
 Students will develop the skills and competencies necessary for success across a diverse spectrum of business organizations.